-Flame resistant (FR) and Arc rated (AR) clothing are essential for keeping workers safe when fire or electrical hazards are present.
+Flame resistant (FR) and Arc rated (AR) clothing are essential for keeping workers safe around fire or electrical hazards.
 While there are a lot of fire-resistant clothing and PPE items out there, it is important to understand what qualifies an item to be FR/AR rated, and which type is necessary for your situation.
 FR clothing is made to resist melting and dripping when in contact with flames or extreme heat, and is typically made with inherently flame-resistant materials or treated to resist flammability.
 AR clothing is used specifically to protect from burn injuries from arc flashes.

 For an article to be considered FR, it must self-extinguish in 2 seconds or less after being exposed to a flame.
 This is often determined by a vertical flame test, where the FR item is positioned vertically above a controlled flame for a certain amount of time and once the flame is removed, the article should extinguish on its own.
 Ohio Power Tool carries a wide range of FR and AR T-Shirts, polos, jeans, sweatshirts, jackets, overalls, and full suits to ensure that you are protected in any situation.

 FR PPE is separated into 4 different categories based on their level of protection.
 Different jobsites and applications require various protection categories depending on the risk level associated with the job you are doing.